andrewmkhoury/notes/presentation-techniques/README.md

 * Fonts are important - they have a power and elegance - use fonts to convey emotions - see [here](https://design.tutsplus.com/articles/the-psychology-of-fonts--cms-34943)
 * Less is more - when it comes to different fonts, different colors, and the amount of words on slides
 * Simplicity + Clarity = Understanding - this applies to all elements of a presentation including charts

+## Charts
+* Keep the charts very simple
+* Don't use 3d chart just to make it look cool, it can distort the data
+*